jerome79/research_copilot/README.md

 “Sharpe and IC for sentiment last year”

 Roadmap: swap HTTP for MCP transport; containerize; add LLM router (LangGraph) and a “Research Notebook” exporter.

+“How this integrates with my other repos” section:

+“This UI imports three versioned packages from GitHub:

+market-sentiment-analyzer → sentiment stats

+risk-analysis-agent → RAG + risk classification

+strategy-simulator → metrics/equity curve
+All are pinned in requirements.txt to reproducible tags.”